- The error code 0x80073cf9 is one of the many issues associated with the Store but not one to avoid easily.

 8. Run the Microsoft Store troubleshooter

 If the problem persists, try running Windows 10’s built-in troubleshooter.
 This tool can fix general technical issues affecting your Microsoft Store Apps.

-There you go, these are a few options that you can try in order to fix the error code 0x80073cf9 and get back to your daily activity.
+There you go; these are a few options that you can try to fix the error code 0x80073cf9 and get back to your daily activity.